jeffpar/argument-aloud/ussc/audit/index.md

 This is another of those [frustrating issues](https://lonedissent.org/blog/2019/02/18/) with SCDB.
 Here, we see that it apparently records only cases that resulted in an opinion.
 However, once a case has been granted, it needs to be recorded, regardless of outcome, so that researchers can identify how often cases are dismissed after being granted, why they were dismissed, and whether (and when) they were argued before being dismissed.

 This situation is akin to a case being "affirmed" by an equally divided (deadlocked) Court, which SCDB *does* record.
 In both instances, no opinion is issued, the case is closed, and the lower court ruling remains in effect.
 The only difference is the process by which those identical results occurred.
-As for why SCDB thinks there's a difference (a difference so significant that one is worth recording but the other is not), well, only SCDB knows.
+As for why SCDB thinks there's a difference (i.e., a difference so significant that one is worth recording but the other is not), well, only SCDB knows.

 {% include arguments.html %}